Kilts, Oregon

-Donnybrook is a historic unincorporated community in Jefferson County, Oregon, United States.
-Donnybrook is located about 20 miles south of Antelope, and 10 miles east of Ashwood.
-The area was first known as "Axehandle", and later as "Kilts".
+Kilts is a historic unincorporated community in Jefferson County, Oregon, United States.
+Kilts is located about 20 miles south of Antelope, and 10 miles east of Ashwood.
+The area was first known as "Axehandle", later “Donnybrook” and then as "Kilts".

 History

 Axehandle was located at 44.7506839°N 120.6511421°W. It was about a quarter mile south of Donnybrook.
 The locale of Axehandle was named for Axehandle Spring, which was given its name in the late 19th century by some wood haulers from Antelope who found a broken axehandle near a watering hole while working to bring wood from the Blue Mountains.
 The "Axehandle" moniker came to comprise the area of several ranches.

 Donnybrook is located at 44.7542950°N 120.6511423°W. The name was coined by Joe Brannon for a brawl ("donnybrook", named for the Donnybrook Fair, which took place in Donnybrook, Dublin, Ireland) among some Irish sheepherders during the homestead era.
 At one time Donnybrook had a school.